-Problem Cause Solution During data communication with a host computer, no data transmitted, or transmitted data was The device was removed from the cradle or disconnected from the host computer during communication.
+Problem Cause Solution Extreme battery temperature.
+The battery does not charge if the ambient temperature is below 0°C (32°F) or above 40°C (104°F).
+Cannot see characters on display.
+The device is not powered on.
+Press Power .
+During data communication with a host computer, no data transmitted, or transmitted data was The device was removed from the cradle or disconnected from the host computer during communication.
 Replace the device in the cradle, or reattach the communication cable and re-transmit. incomplete.
 Incorrect cable configuration.
 See the system administrator.
 Communication software was incorrectly installed or configured.
 Perform setup.
 During data communication The Wi-Fi radio is not on.
 Turn on the Wi-Fi radio. over Wi-Fi, no data was transmitted, or transmitted data was incomplete.
 You moved out of range of an access point.
 Move closer to an access point.
 During data communication The Bluetooth radio is not on.
 Turn on the Bluetooth radio. over Bluetooth, no data transmitted, or transmitted data was incomplete.
 You moved out of range of another Bluetooth device.
 Move within 10 meters (32.8 feet) of the other device.
 No sound.
 The volume setting is low or turned off.
 Adjust the volume.
 The device shuts off.
 The device is inactive.
 The display turns off after a period of inactivity.
 Set this period to 15 seconds, 30 seconds, 1, 2, 5, 10, or 30 minutes.
 The battery is depleted.
 Replace the battery.
 Tapping the window buttons or icons does not activate the corresponding feature.
 The device is not responding.
 Reset the device.
-A message appears stating that the device's memory is full.
-Too many files are stored on the device.
+A message appears stating that the device's memory is Too many files are stored on the device.
 Delete unused memos and records.
-If necessary, save these records on the host computer (or use an SD card for additional memory).
+If necessary, save these records on the host computer (or use an SD card for additional memory). full.
 Too many applications are installed on the device.
 Remove user-installed applications on the device to recover memory.
-Select > Storage > FREE UP SPACE > REVIEW RECENT ITEMS .
-Select the unused program(s) and tap FREE UP .
-The device does not decode with reading barcode.
-A scanning application is not loaded.
+Select > Storage> FREE UP SPACE > REVIEW RECENT ITEMS.
+Select the unused program(s) and tap FREE UP.
+The device does not decode with reading A scanning application is not loaded.
 Load a scanning application on the device or enable DataWedge.
-See the system administrator.
+See the system administrator. barcode.
 Unreadable barcode.
 Ensure the symbol is not defaced.
-The distance between the exit window and the barcode is incorrect.
-Place the device within the proper scanning range.

-Table 38 Troubleshooting the Device (Continued)
+Table 32 Troubleshooting the Device (Continued)